Bai-Chiang/Linux_tinkering_notes/Fedora_CoreOS.md

     ```
 - [Download](https://getfedora.org/en/coreos/download) and verify Fedora CoreOS stable version.
   You may need to extract it `unxz fedora-coreos-*.qcow2.xz`.
-- Create new VM using `virt-install`
+- Create new VM.
+Paste these lines to `example.sh`
   ```
   IGNITION_CONFIG="/path/to/example.ign"
   IMAGE="/path/to/image.qcow2"